Frequently asked questions

 Membership of the C&WNCBO is open to any individual over the age of 16 whose primary residence is in the Cawdor & West Nairnshire Community Council area.
 To become a member, residents should download and complete the C&WNCBO Membership Application Form or from any of the Trustees of the C&WNCBO.
 The membership elects a Board of Trustees which is responsible for the administration of the trust.
 The Board meets at least four times a year to determine the distribution of funding.

 How much money is available?

-The fund available for grants will be £63,000.00 per annum.
+The fund available for grants is £63,000.00 per annum.
 Any excess money not spent in a financial year will be reinvested.

 What projects does the fund support?